-She regularly represents companies and individuals in U.S. government investigations concerning a wide range of allegations including corruption, securities, tax, commodities, and other fraud; insider trading; money laundering; commercial bribery; and other violations.
-Cristina served as an assistant U.S. attorney in the criminal division of the Southern District of Florida for four years.
-During this time she focused on major fraud cases, including securities, investment, mortgage, tax, and other large-scale fraud matters, and tried more than 15 jury cases to verdict.
+Cristina served as an assistant U.S. attorney in the Southern District of Florida for several years.
+During this time she focused on major fraud cases, including securities, investment, tax, and other large-scale fraud matters, and tried more than 15 jury cases to verdict.

 Cristina also has significant experience in international litigation and arbitration, including enforcement proceedings, representing clients in the United States and abroad.
-A native Spanish speaker, Cristina has experience handling international arbitration matters before the International Court of Arbitration of the International Chamber of Commerce (ICC) and other arbitral institutions, including matters that have been conducted entirely in Spanish.
+Cristina has experience managing international arbitration matters under different arbitration rules, including matters that have been conducted entirely in Spanish.

 The following represents experience acquired prior to joining Jones Day.

 Represented a Fortune 500 company in multiple state and federal actions related to lease agreements for telecommunication services throughout the United States alleging fraud in the inducement, breach of contract, and unfair trade practices.

 Represented a multisystem cable operator in a carriage and distribution dispute with a channel operator.

 Represented a South American client in a multimillion dollar dispute in connection with a stock purchase agreement involving the sale of an interest in a financial and insurance group of companies.

 Represented a multinational company in a criminal investigation regarding allegations of noncompliance with audit guidelines.